 - Not have donated blood within the past 8 weeks (this can be shorter for most apheresis donations)

 People who are taking “blood thinners” or certain drugs that are used to treat acne, baldness, or an enlarged prostate may not be able to donate unless they’ve stopped the drug for a few days or weeks.
 People who have taken certain drugs for psoriasis or taken products made from human plasma or tissues may be kept from donating blood even longer.
 Other health and travel questions are reviewed with each donor in detail.
-(For a complete listing of eligibility of criteria, check the Red Cross website at www.redcrossblood.org/donating-blood/eligibility-requirements/eligibility-criteria-alphabetical-listing.)
+(For an example of eligibility criteria, check the Red Cross website at www.redcrossblood.org/donating-blood/eligibility-requirements/eligibility-criteria-alphabetical-listing.)

 If you’re interested in donating blood, contact AABB for a list of member institutions, or visit their online blood bank locator.
 You can also contact America’s Blood Centers or the American Red Cross for donation centers near you.